box/developer.box.com/content/pages/sdks-and-tools/index.md

 ### Next generation SDKs

-The latest generation Box Python SDK and Box Typescript SDK are designed to to elevate the developer experience and streamline your integration with the Box Content Cloud.
+The latest generation Box Python SDK and Box Typescript SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.

 <Message type='notice'>
-New Typescript and Python SDKs are a Beta feature.
+New Typescript and Python SDKs are in a Public Beta phase.
 </Message>

 Here's what you can expect from the new SDKs:

-* **Full API Support** New Box SDKs empower developers with complete coverage of the Box API ecosystem.
+* **Full API Support**: New Box SDKs empower developers with complete coverage of the Box API ecosystem.
  You can access all the latest features and functionalities offered by Box and build feature-rich applications.